 FIRST STREET/CENTRAL AVENUE STATION

 The site of the future First Street/Central Avenue Station is located catercorner to the existing Gold Line Little Tokyo/Arts District Station (which it will replace) near the border of Little Tokyo and the Arts District.
-The site is currently home to some 19th century (old by Los Angeles standards) red brick buildings that were home of beloved institutions like Atomic Cafe, Troy Café, Señor Fish, the Spice Table, Weiland Brewery, and other businesses over their century-long existences.
+The site is currently home to some 19th-century (old by Los Angeles standards) red brick buildings that were home to beloved institutions like Atomic Cafe, Troy Café, Señor Fish, the Spice Table, Weiland Brewery, and other businesses over their century-long existences.
 They were obtained by Metro through eminent domain and will be demolished soon.

 Aside from these modest buildings, not much of historic Little Tokyo remains aside from a row of buildings on the north side of First Street and, behind them, a nearly century-old tree.
 The majestic 20-meter tall Moreton Bay Fig tree known as the Aoyama Tree was planted around 1920 by Reverend Shutai Aoyama of the Koyasan Buddhist Temple.
 The temple relocated to its current location in 1940, and today the orphaned fig casts its shade over a quiet corner of a parking lot.
 In 2008 it was designated Los Angeles Historic-Cultural Monument No. 920.